-In commodities, gold got a slow-motion lift from safe-haven flows and edged up to $1,291.60 an ounce.
+In commodities, gold failed to get much of a lift from safe-haven flows and idled at $1,289.95 an ounce.

 Oil prices remained under pressure as plentiful supplies in Europe and North America outweighed fears that violence in the Middle East and North Africa could disrupt production.

-Brent crude inched up 20 cents on Wednesday to $104.81, but that followed its weakest close since November 2013.
-U.S. crude added only 8 cents to $97.46, following its lowest settlement since early February.
+Brent crude edged up 35 cents on Wednesday to $104.96, but that followed its weakest close since November 2013.
+U.S. crude was 24 cents firmer at $97.62, following its lowest settlement since early February.
 (Editing by Eric Meijer)